 Effectively Managing Equations

 Product developers rely on their equations to calculate pigment %, volatile %, organic solvent %, solid %, density, specific gravity, bulking factor, PVC %, % volume, P/B ratio, Spread @ 1mil, CPSFA @ 1 mil, Coating and Material VOC.
-It’s imperative that all of an item’s physical property fields, including HazMat and HMIS parameters, and industry standard equations are definable in one’s software solution for formulation and SDS reporting purposes.
+It’s imperative that all of an item’s physical property fields, including HazMat and HMIS parameters, and industry standard equations are definable in one’s chemical formulation software for enhanced formulation and SDS reporting purposes.
 In fact, many leading ERP applications are delivered with these industry standard fields and templates and provide users with the ability to create their own parameters and equations to ensure one’s equations can be replicated and validated within the formulation module.

 What happens when one of these values are found to be out of tolerance?
 Advanced formulation modules will be immediately bring this situation to the product developer’s attention by highlighting out of tolerance values in a property display table, generating an onscreen alert or even an email.
-The power of a formulation module is in its ability to dynamically change ingredient values to meet specific target property values and even prevent users from including certain ingredients in formulas based upon the presence of other ingredients.
-For manufacturers who ship across state lines or to other countries, the formulation module must highlight those ingredients which are not permitted or not allowed in certain amounts.
+The power of an efficient chemical formulation application/ module is in its ability to dynamically change ingredient values to meet specific target property values and even prevent users from including certain ingredients in formulas based upon the presence of other ingredients.
+For manufacturers who ship across state lines or to other countries, the chemical formulation module must highlight those ingredients which are not permitted or not allowed in certain amounts.

 I should point out that formula and packaging BOM specifications are managed as separate entities within software applications built specifically for formula based process manufacturers.
 Product developers can focus all their attention on developing formula specifications rather than dealing with packaging BOM specifications.
 And when multiple product developers are modifying or creating their own formulas, one can always roll back to a prior version if needed.